-The diffuse foreground masks are updated for the five-year data analysis.
-The primary reason is to mask out free-free emission in the areas of the Gum Nebula and ρ Oph, while keeping a simple method that applies to the whole sky rather than being $ad\ hoc$ for these regions.
+The diffuse foreground masks are updated for the 5 year data analysis.
+The primary reason is to mask out free-free emission in the areas of the Gum Nebula and ρ Oph, while keeping a simple method that applies to the whole sky rather than being ad hoc for these regions.

-The new masks are based on three-year public WMAP data products15, specifically the three-year K and Q band-average maps smoothed to one-degree resolution.
-These maps are converted to foreground-only maps by subtracting the three-year Internal Linear Combination (ILC) map.
-A cumulative histogram is made of the pixels in each foreground map, which serves as a lookup table to find a flux level used to define a cut over the desired percentage of the sky.
+The new masks are based on 3 year public WMAP data products,14 specifically the 3 year K- and Q-band-average maps smoothed to 1° resolution.
+These maps are converted to foreground-only maps by subtracting the 3 year Internal Linear Combination (ILC) map.
+A cumulative histogram is made of the